NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Specimen.page.md

 <a name="extension:sampleCategory"></a>
 #### extension:sampleCategory
 Allows the categorisation of a sample into either tumour or germline.
-Additional terms may be added upon review though the valueCodeableConcept.text field can be used as a free text representation if needed.
+Additional terms may be added upon review though the valueCodeableConcept.text field MAY be used as a free text representation if needed.
 ```json
 "extension": [
         {